TLanetteRose/Calculator-App-with-Vanilla-JS/codenotes.md

 Working on the keypad.
 Referring to an earlier resource for setting up the keypad grid.
 No matter how many times that I use grid, I still have to refer to examples.
 Resources
 [CSS Grid Calculator](https://freshman.tech/css-grid-calculator/)

+08/02/2021: Today I am focusing on styling the calculator header and keypad.
+Still learning how to work with z-index, position, and opacity.